WHAT ARE MY ENTITLEMENTS?

 - Carers Support Grant (formerly called the Respite Care Grant) – Information on on the Carers Support Grant can be found on the Department of Social Protection’s website here.

-- Medical Card – Some people with autism and their families may be entitled to a medical card – Further information on guidelines for a medical card can be obtained from www.medicalcard.ie
+- Medical Card – Some people with autism and their families may be entitled to a medical card or GP Visit card – Further information on these cards and how you can apply can be found here.

-- VAT refund – some children may require special equipment.
-Further details on this can be obtained from www.revenue.ie
+- VAT refund – Some children may require special equipment.
+Further details on this can be obtained from revenue.ie

 - Home Tuition Grant – A grant paid by the Department of Education – Further information can be obtained here.

-- A variety of tax free allowances such as health and medical expenses/incapacitated child allowance etc. Further information on these allowances can be got from www.revenue.ie
+- A variety of tax free allowances such as health and medical expenses/incapacitated child allowance etc. Further information on these allowances can be got from revenue.ie

 - A Home Support Worker – this service is administered through the Health Service Executive.
 Families who have a member with a disability in some cases are entitled to an assessment for this service.
 Families can apply for an assessment through a public health nurse or local health centre.

-As Autism is a spectrum disorder there is are a wide range in levels of individual needs and this is reflected in education provision.
+As Autism is a spectrum disorder, there is a wide range in levels of individual needs and this is reflected in education provision.

-There are some pre-schools which cater for children with Autism situated in different parts of the country.
+There are some pre-schools that cater for children with Autism, situated in different parts of the country.
 If there is no preschool available in your area there is an entitlement to 10 hours per week Home Tuition from diagnosis to 3 years old.
 From the age of 3 years until placement in education this entitlement increases to 20 hours per week.